 On the classroom PC, find the video or audio file you want to play.
 If you are playing it from your U: drive or a flash/thumb drive, browse for the file in “Computer” and right-click on it.

 If you are playing a DVD, place the DVD in the player tray and let it load up.
-It should appear in the D: drive, when you click on Start, Computer.
+It should appear in the D: drive when you click on Start, Computer.
 Right-click on it.
 At this time, the disc drives in the classroom computers do not play Blu-Ray discs.
-As these computers are replaced, we will add that capability.

 Scroll down to “Play with VLC Media Player.”
 In the dialog box that follows, leave “allow downloading media info” checked, but uncheck “allow checking for VLC updates.”
 Click Save and Continue.